TorXakis/userdocs/source/getting-started.rst

    :figwidth: 70%
    :align: center

-   State automaton for the Queue.
+   State automaton for the Queue. (`Qstaut.graphml <https://raw.githubusercontent.com/TorXakis/examples/main/Queue/modelQ/Qstaut.graphml>`_)

 You can copy the file ``Queue.txs`` to a new directory; also copy the file ``.torxakis.yaml`` that contains some ``TorXakis``